DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 Using the terminal in VSCode via Remote SSH, we need to compile the DAFoam package from scratch.
 Follow the instructions from [here](https://dafoam.github.io/installation-source.html).
 In this example, we assume DAFoam is installed in `/home/your_user_name/dafoam`.

-After DAFoam is compiled, load its environment, e.g., `source /home/your_user_name/dafoam/loadDAFoam.sh`, and then run the following command to install the MDO Agent Deck:
+After DAFoam is compiled, load its environment, e.g., `. /home/your_user_name/dafoam/loadDAFoam.sh`, and then run the following command to install the MDO Agent Deck:

 `pip install mdo_agent_deck`